eReuse/devicehub-teal/docs/tags.rst

 Tags travel with the devices they are linked when migrating them.
 Future implementations can parameterize this.

+Photochromic tags
+*****************
+The photochromic Reversible Tag helps the end-user to identify a legitimate device that has correctly refurbished by an eReuse.org authorized refurbisher, without the hassle to read the QR code.

+Only eReuse.org authorized organizations can use the Photochromic tags.

 Use-case with eTags
 *******************
 We explain the use-case of tagging a device with an :ref:`tags:eTags`,